-Islamic State airs rare video from leader al-Baghdadi
+Islamic State airs video purporting to be leader al-Baghdadi

-CAIRO (Reuters) - Islamic State’s media network published on Monday a video message purporting to come from its leader Abu Bakr al-Baghdadi in what would be his first appearance since declaring the jihadists’ now-defunct “caliphate” five years ago.
+CAIRO (Reuters) - Islamic State’s media network on Monday published a video message purporting to come from its leader Abu Bakr al-Baghdadi in what would be his first appearance since declaring the jihadists’ now-defunct “caliphate” five years ago.

-In the 18-minute video from the Al Furqan network, a bearded man with Baghdadi’s appearance says the recent Easter bombings in Sri Lanka were IS’s response to losses in its last territorial stronghold of Baghouz in Syria.
+In the 18-minute video from the Al Furqan network, a bearded man with Baghdadi’s appearance says the Easter bombings in Sri Lanka were Islamic State’s response to losses in its last territorial stronghold of Baghouz in Syria.

-The group will seek revenge for militants jailed and killed, he says.
+The group is engaged in a “battle of attrition” and will seek revenge for jailed and killed militants, he says, calling for militants operating in west Africa to multiply attacks against “Crusader France and its allies”.

+The authenticity and date of the recording could not be independently verified.

-The video would be the first from Baghdadi since he was filmed in the Iraqi city of Mosul in 2014, though more recent speeches have been released as audio recordings.
+The video would be the first from Baghdadi since he was filmed in the Iraqi city of Mosul in 2014.
+More recent speeches have been released as audio recordings.

 Written script at the start of the video dates it to earlier in April, and he can be seen sitting cross-legged on the floor giving an address to several aides with their faces covered.